bauerceptor/rendura/README.md

 <img src="docs/logo.svg" width="64" height="64" align="left" alt="rendura logo"/>

-A game engine written in Go from scratch.
+A simple game engine written in Go from scratch.
 No external graphics libraries — just Go, with Ebitengine as a backend reference.

 Inspired by Pico-8 and TIC-80.
 Built to understand how game engines actually work.